Medically reviewed by Kristin Hall, FNP

 Luckily, almost all male hair loss is treatable today.
-A hair loss doctor can work with you to find out what’s causing your hair loss and put together a hair loss prevention protocol that helps you minimize further loss and keep as much of your hair as possible.
+A hair loss doctor can work with you to find out what’s causing your hair loss and put together a hair loss prevention plan that helps you to minimize further loss and keep as much of your hair as possible.

 Not sure if you need a hair loss doctor?
 Below, we’ve listed the key benefits of talking to a hair loss doctor, as well as some signs you can look for to know when it’s time to take action and do something about your hair loss.

 The term “hair loss doctor” refers exactly to what you’d expect it to — a doctor, usually a board-certified dermatologist, that specializes in diagnosing and treating hair loss.

 Dermatologists are trained to identify, diagnose and treat medical conditions that affect your hair, skin and nails, including all forms of hair loss.